-Las Vegas Strip Shooting: Is It a Terrorist Attack?
-Is ISIS Involved?
+Stephen Paddock Las Vegas Shooting: Is ISIS Involved?
+Is it Terrorism?

-Las Vegas’ strip was in chaos early in the morning of October 2 after reports came in of an active shooter or even multiple gunmen spraying bullets at a country music crowd.
-This has many people wondering, especially due to previous ISIS propaganda videos focused on the Vegas strip: Is the mass shooting in Las Vegas a terrorist attack?
+Authorities say 64-year-old Stephen Paddock, a man with no criminal history who lived in a senior community nearby, unleashed a barrage of gunfire at a country music crowd from the 32nd floor of the Mandalay Bay hotel, killing 59 and wounding 527 people in the worst mass shooting in U.S. history.
+This has many people wondering, especially due to previous ISIS propaganda videos that focused on the Vegas strip: Is the mass shooting in Las Vegas a terrorist attack?
 Is the Islamic State involved?

-(Note: Some of the photos later in this story are graphic and disturbing.)
+Authorities said several times since the mass shooting occurred that they do not suspect terrorism as a motive, at least preliminarily.
+According to the Associated Press, the Islamic State is now claiming – without proof – responsibility for the attack.
+“BREAKING: Without providing evidence, Islamic State claims Las Vegas attack, says shooter converted to Islam months ago,” AP tweeted.
+However, after that report, the FBI denied the claims of ISIS, saying, “We have determined to this point no connection with an international terrorist group.”

+Preliminary reports from local sheriff’s officials were also that authorities do not suspect terrorism as a motive, although they have not said what motivated the shooter, who was identified as Paddock, of Mesquite Nevada.
+They were also seeking Marilou Danley, a companion of Paddock’s, for questioning.
+She was later located.
+CNN reported that Danley was not involved in the shooting, though, and that she was out of the country at the time.
+Paddock’s brother, Eric “says his brother did not have affiliations with any terror or hate group, and he doesn’t know why his brother would do this,” CNN reported.

-The answer to that question early on October 2 is that it was too early to say, but here’s what we know thus far: Police scanner traffic described a chaotic scene that was still active as of 3:16 a.m. on the east coast.
-Police had clearly not ruled out multiple gunmen or scenes, based on scanner traffic, in which they were dispatching “strike teams” to numerous hotels and locations throughout Las Vegas after eyewitnesses reported an active shooter or shooters unleashing rapid gunfire at concertgoers near the Mandalay Bay.
-The suspect or suspects had not yet been publicly named by police, nor had police released much information because they were too busy still trying to figure it all out and respond.
+However, scanner traffic grew increasingly frantic throughout the early morning hours as police dispatched “strike teams” to numerous hotels and locations throughout Las Vegas after eyewitnesses reported an active shooter or shooters unleashing rapid gunfire at concertgoers near the Mandalay Bay.
+Eventually, police revealed there was only one shooter and one shooting scene – Paddock and Route 91.

-At least two were dead and 24 injured, according to The Los Angeles Times.
+There were 14 victims, at least, who were still in critical condition, according to The Los Angeles Times.
+There were reports of dozens of people sheltering in buses at a fairgrounds and 1,000 people needing evacuation from a Michael Jackson theater.
+Family members of victims were being transported to police headquarters.

-Heightening concerns: In May, an ISIS propaganda video that makes threats against Las Vegas landmarks caused authorities enough concern that they sent out warning notices to hotels on the famous Strip.
+Heightening concerns early on about potential terrorism: In May, an ISIS propaganda video that makes threats against Las Vegas landmarks caused authorities enough concern that they sent out warning notices to hotels on the famous Strip.
 “In the video that calls for lone wolf attacks, several Strip properties were prominently displayed,” reports Las Vegas Now.
 You can read more about that report here.

 The reports of multiple gunmen at a concert raised obvious concerns that this attack could be on the level of the Bataclan massacre in Paris, France.
 In that terror attack at a music hall concert, reports BBC, “three heavily armed gunmen got out.
 Less than three hours later they were dead, having killed 90 people at the venue and critically injured many.”